awslabs/fhir-works-on-aws-deployment/README.md

 ## Gotchas/Troubleshooting

 - If changes are required for the Elasticsearch instances you may have to do a replacement deployment.
 Meaning that it will blow away your Elasticsearch cluster and build you a new one.
 The trouble with that is the data inside is also blown away.
-In future iterations we will create a one-off lambda that can retrive the data from DynamoDB to Elasticsearch.
+In future iterations we will create a one-off lambda that can retrieve the data from DynamoDB to Elasticsearch.
 A couple of options to work through this currently are:

   1. You can manually redrive the DynamoDB data to Elasticsearch by creating a lambda
   1. You can refresh your DynamoDB table with a back-up